Deathfireofdoom/big-corp-shopping/README.md

 ### Avoiding Negative Inventory Counts due to Concurrent Holds

 To prevent negative inventory counts caused by concurrent writes to the `hold` table, the `inventory-service` employs distributed locks with Redis.
 If the requested hold quantity is greater than five or the available inventory count after the hold is less than five, the `inventory-service` requires the workers to check out the Redis lock for that product code.
 This approach enables concurrent writes for high-stock products while avoiding negative inventory counts for low-stock products.

+## Prediction service - to be added
+This services will consume add-product events, do a simple prediction on similar products that are bought togehter and send back the result to the rest-api.

+## Order service - to be added

 ## Infrastructure
 Below is a description of the infrastructure used for this microservice architecture.